 Take High-Quality Pics

-Anyone in ecommerce can tell you how important pictures are to making a sale.
+Anyone in ecommerce can tell you how important pictures are to make a quick buck.
 The same goes for you!

 Especially when it comes to pre-owned products, buyers want to see exactly what they’re getting before sending you their money.
 Condition is important, as is proof that you actually have what you claim and aren’t another scammer.
 High-quality photos can even earn higher prices!